Clairview: Education

 There are no schools in Clairview.
-The nearest primary schools are Carmila State School in neighbouring Carmila to the north and St Lawrence State School in neighbouring St Lawrence to the south.
-The nearest secondary school is Sarina State High School in Sarina to the north, but it is a considerable distance for a daily commute.
-Distance education and boarding schools are other options.
+The nearest government primary schools are Carmila State School in neighbouring Carmila to the north and St Lawrence State School in neighbouring St Lawrence to the south.
+The nearest government secondary school is Sarina State High School in Sarina to the north, but it is a considerable distance for a daily commute.
+Distance education and boarding schools are the alternatives.

 Attractions

 Clairview is popular for fishing and catching mud crabs.
 The waters off Clairview are a protected area for the endangered dugong.

 There is a caravan park and public park.